Rowing on the River Shannon near St. Thomas's Island, Corbally, July 1966 - Friends: Teresa Clancy, Ann Lysaght and Anne Matson.

 To complete the beauty of the Shannon here, a tree has grown about half a mile from Mr. Tuthill's Island, in its centre, on a rocky or hard spot and has a singular and easing effect.

 Remains of old house on St. Thomas's Island 1952

 Tuthill's house on St. Thomas's Island.
 Some families associated were: Tuthill, McAdams, Rogers, Place, O'Halloran.

 Entrance to Tuthill house and gardens.
-My brother Pat, welcomes me in.
+My brother Pat, welcomed me in.

-Once inside, every so often, I allow myself a few minutes to drift back in time.
+Once inside, every so often, I allowed myself a few minutes to drift back in time.